 Special Enrollment Period for Medicare Part A

-If you delayed enrolling in premium Medicare Part A because you had group coverage through an employer, you can join during a special enrollment period without penalty.
+If you delayed enrolling in premium Medicare Part A because you had group coverage through an employer, you could join during a special enrollment period without penalty.
 Your SEP is an eight-month period that begins the month that either your employment ends or your group coverage ends, whichever comes first.
-You can also enroll in Part A while you still have group health coverage.
+You can also enroll in Part A while still having group health coverage.

 - Failure to pay your premiums

 - Part A entitlement ends for those under age 65 with ESRD or disability